lbaehren/lofarsoft/src/pipeline/docs/sphinx/source/framework/infrastructure/installation.rst

 directory to generate the documentation tree.

 The framework itself is a Python package named ``lofarpipe``.
-It is found in the ``pipeline`` directory, and may be installed using the setup.py script included.
+It is found in the ``framework`` directory, and may be installed using the setup.py script included.
 The output directory can be specified using the ``--prefix`` option; in the example below, we install to ``/opt/pipeline/framework``.